 Ans: The price at which an item is resold by the retailer or business in the market is termed as resale market price.
 Many sellers usually purchase in-demand items at face value and resell them afterward on marketplaces like StockX at a greater price.

 Q4.
 How big is the resale market?

-Marketplaces like StockX, Poshmark, Depop, and others enable vendors to resell coveted items/accessories online.
-Such marketplaces have become a breeding ground for resellers to build a sustainable business.
+Ans: Marketplaces like StockX, Poshmark, Depop, and others enable vendors to resell coveted items/accessories online.
+Such marketplaces have become a breeding ground for resellers to build resale marketplace platforms that are sustainable.